spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 Above are a small subset of the image models supported by the AI SDK providers.
 For more, see the respective provider documentation.

 ---

 title: Transcription
-description: Learn how to transcribe audio with the AI SDK.
+description: Learn how to transcribe audio with the AI SDK
 ---

 # Transcription